Skip to main content

 ICANN has delegated IDN in seven languages to NIXI.
 Details of those are as follows:

-Internationalized Domain Name (IDN)Language
+Internationalized Domain Name (IDN) Language

-.भारत.Bharat in Devanagari
+.भारत .Bharat in Devanagari

-.ভারত.Bharat in Bangla
+.ভারত .Bharat in Bangla

-.భారత్.Bharat in Telugu
+.భారత్ .Bharat in Telugu

-.ભારત.Bharat in Gujarati
+.ભારત .Bharat in Gujarati

-. بھارت.Bharat in Urdu
+. بھارت .Bharat in Urdu

-.இந்தியா.Bharat in Tamil
+.இந்தியா .Bharat in Tamil

-.ਭਾਰਤ.Bharat in Gurumukhi (Punjabi)
+.ਭਾਰਤ .Bharat in Gurumukhi (Punjabi)

-From 15th August 2014 onwards, NIXI will accept registration for .भारत IDN.
+From 15th August 2014 onwards, NIXI will accept registration for .भारत IDN

 This means india.gov.in will have a corresponding भारतसरकार.भारत domain in Devanagari script.
 And any user across the world can also access india.gov.in website by typing भारतसरकार.भारत in the browser URL.
+This will increase the penetration of the Internet through the use of local languages and help penetrate local content.

 IDN Mapping with existing DNS Setup

 IDN provide us the freedom to have a domain in any language.
 But existing DNS infrastructure doesn't support language other than English.
-And it is not easy to change/upgrade whole DNS infrastructure across the internet community.
+And it is not easy to change/upgrade whole DNS nfrastructure across the internet community.

 For sorting out this issue, punycode comes into the picture.